Dart-Code/Website/faq.md

 If you have multiple devices/simulators you can quickly switch them from the status bar.
 For more info, see [Quickly Switching Between Flutter Devices](/docs/quickly-switching-between-flutter-devices/) in the docs.

-## How do I hide Flutter's Slow Mode Banner?
+## How do I hide Flutter's Debug Mode Banner?

-The Slow Mode Banner can be toggled from the command palette.
-For more info, see [documentation for the `Flutter: Toggle Slow Mode Banner` command](/docs/debugging-commands/#flutter-toggle-slow-mode-banner).
+The Debug Mode Banner (previously Slow Mode Banner) can be toggled from the command palette.
+For more info, see [documentation for the `Flutter: Toggle Debug-Mode Banner` command](/docs/debugging-commands/#flutter-toggle-debug-mode-banner).